dnyaneshwari2003/SVM_ML/README.md

    - Selected the first two features for 2D visualization.
    - Trained another SVM model and plotted the decision boundary using `matplotlib`.

+## Results
+- **Accuracy**: The SVM model achieved an accuracy of 100% on the test data.
+- **Decision Boundary**: Visualized the separation between spam and non-spam classes in 2D space using the first two features.